ssghait007/blog/content/blog/git-bisect-to-find-buggy-commit.md

 ---
-title: Bug introduced in recent commits ?
-Git bisect to rescue
+title: Git bisect is here to save your day
 description: How to use git bisect to find which commit introduced bug.
 category: Developer
 published: true